 For example, John Hancock has a life insurance policy for people with Type 1 or Type 2 diabetes called Aspire.
 There's also a Quit Smoking Incentive (QSI) program that allows smokers to enjoy the reduced rates of non-smokers for the first three years of a policy, in hopes of encouraging them to quit smoking.
 These programs are why we named John Hancock the best life insurer for optional features.

-John Hancock has 14 different life insurance plans, including term, final expense, whole life, universal life, and survivorship life.
+John Hancock has a multitude of different life insurance plans, including term, final expense, whole life and universal life.
 The company offers simplified underwriting (without a medical exam) and fully underwritten policy types.
 It is known for quick underwriting and providing reasonable rates for people with health issues, such as asthma, diabetes, or heart disease.

 The stand-out feature of John Hancock’s life insurance is the Vitality Program.
 This program provides a fitness tracker and the ability to earn points that entitle you to premium refunds based on your physical activity.
 The Vitality Program also gives you discounts and rewards with partners like Amazon and certain grocery stores that specialize in healthier food choices.
 Some of the company’s plans give you access to the Life Track Policy Management service, which allows you to take a hands-on approach to managing your policy's cash values.